gacor84/ANOVA/anova.md

 ## [1] 3.354131
 ```

-As F > critical value, we would reject the null hypothesis.
-In order to be able to work independently of the confidence interval, we use the cumulative distribution, that is, we look for the probability of being greater than our quantile (that would be the inverse of the cumulative distribution $P(x<=X)$):
+As the F-test > critical value, we would reject the null hypothesis.
+But in order to be able to work independently from the confidence interval, we must use the cumulative distribution, that is, we are looking for the probability of being equal or greater than our quantile; that would be the inverse of the cumulative distribution:

+$P(x \geq Ft) = 1 - P(x \leq Ft)$

 ```r